Christian Shaw: Bargarran witch trials

 Accounts of the trials reported that Shaw had been "betwitched" by the suspects and was exhibiting behaviours including flying, and "vomiting coal and bent pins".
 During the investigations, which were led by Paisley Minister Mr Blackwood, the presbytery ordered prayer and fasting with the victim (Christian Shaw).
 Seven of those accused were hanged as a result of the trials, three men and four women.
-The eighth accused person was found dead in his cell.

 An alternative account suggests that Shaw had taken a dislike to a servant, Katherine Campbell, and intentionally feigned bewitchment in order to bring about her death, and that her testimony led to the execution of 24 individuals in her home parish of Erskine.

 Bargarran thread

 Shaw founded the Renfrewshire thread industry, introducing the spinning of fine linen thread to Scotland and the development of her own "Bagarran Thread".

 Shaw married Rev John Miller, the minister of Kilmaurs on 8 September 1718.
 After his death in 1721 she returned to the family thread business, travelling with her mother to Holland, where both women observed Dutch spinning techniques.
 Shaw sketched the thread production process that she saw, and is said to have smuggled some associated machinery back to Scotland in her luggage.
 The new production methods resulted in a more durable whiter thread, and Shaw established a small thread manufacturing company, "The Bargarran Thread Company", in Johnstone on her return.

 The Bargarran Thread was, by the 1720s, seen to be a mark of quality in thread, and was advertised as the product of "Lady Bargarran and her Daughters".